Robert Roche (activist): Criticism

 Robert Roche has been the subject of criticism from some members within the Cleveland Native American community.
-Philip Joseph Yenyo, who has claimed at various time to be Cherokee Indian or Aztec Indian, protester, and member of the American Indian Movement of Ohio, claimed that Roche had constructed a false identity, claiming to have a birth certificate which reveals that Robert Roche was really Jose Roche.
+Philip Joseph Yenyo protester, and member of the American Indian Movement of Ohio, claimed that Roche had constructed a false identity, claiming to have a birth certificate which reveals that Robert Roche was really Jose Roche.
 However, when asked to validate the nature of the injurious claims, Yenyo was unable to substantiate his accusations with material evidence.
 Roche has also been accused by members of the Native American community of using the Center as a platform for himself while failing to provide a consistent regimen of services.
 Roche was also asked by one of the founders of the original American Indian Movement to stop identifying himself as a member of the organization.
 According to Vernon Bellecourt, Robert Roche had never been an AIM representative in Ohio.
 "We have known for some time that he was invoking the name of AIM," Bellcourt said.
 "We feel if people are doing good work in our name, it's OK.
 But that is not the case with Roche.
 We received complaints about him from leaders of the Indian community, and that was enough to cause us to issue the letter."
 Despite identifying himself as a representative of the Autonomous America Indian Movement, Roche would also state that he was representative or executive director of Cleveland AIM, even doing so in a resume where he describes himself as an "appointed American Indian Movement executive director - Cleveland Ohio, 1994-present."

 There have also questions raised about the use of grant funds allocated to the American Indian Education Center Roche operates.
 The Ohio Attorney General's Office launched an investigation into the use of the Center's finances following a 2013 anonymous complaint that alleged the American Indian Education Center mishandled the grant money it had been appropriated, and the fact Roche paid $153,00.00 in salary and benefits to himself that year, according to the tax filing.
 Closer examination to the available financial records, however, showed that Roche paid himself in relative proportion of grant funding allocated to the organization.
 In 2012, the American Indian Education Center received $650,000.00 in grant funding, an elevated increase in comparison from previous years.
 This was due largely to a Department of Education grant aimed at improving education for impoverished and underprivileged kids.
 In 2011, when the center was allocated $235,000.00 in grant funding, Roche paid himself only $37,000.00.
 Prior to that year, in 2010, when the Center was allocated $42,000.00 in grants, Roche, who served as the executive director, and the sole full-time employee on staff (who also worked seven days a week), paid himself only $12,000.00.
 During that same year, he also wrote a $16,000.00 loan for the center.
 On the tax filing, under "purpose," it read: "Keep Center Open."